bediger4000/lambda-calculator/README.md

     $$

 Using a previously-defined identifier in a new lambda term causes the interpreter to put a copy of the term's definition in the new term.
+Be careful.
+Abstractions can "capture" identifiers in the abbreviation that lexically match the bound variable.

 The special token `$$` always represents the last normal form calculated.
 It changes every time something redues to a normal form.
 The user can put `$$` in the next term input as many times as desired.
 Copies of the last normal form get inserted.

+##PARAMETERIZED ABBREVIATIONS

+    define identifier *term
+    define identifier term1 *term2
+    define identifier *term1 *term2

+Marked subterms of the term denoted by _identifier_ can get expanded.
+When the interpreter sees a use of an abbreviation like `identifier{N}` (where N is greater than zero) it expands the marked terms N times.
+This feature can be used to make Church numerals more convenient.

+    LC> def C0 \f n.n
+    LC> def C  \f n.*f n
+    LC> print C{2}
+    %f.%n.f (f n)

 ##INTERPRETER COMMANDS

-    timer on   - print elapsed time of any reduction to normal form. timer off  - default
+Print elapsed time of any reduction to normal form, default off:

-    eta on     - perform eta reductions, default. eta off    - don't perform eta reductions.
+    timer on
+    timer off

+Perform eta reductions, default on:

+    eta on
+    eta off

-    trace on   - print information about each redex found and performed. trace off  - default.
+Print information about each redex found and performed:

+    trace on
+    trace off

-    step on    - require user to hit return after each reduction. step off   - default.
+Require user to hit return after each reduction:

+    step on
+    step off

-    load "some/filename"  - read in and evaluate a file full of lc input.
+Read in and evaluate a file full of `lc` input:

+    load "some/filename"